mehulagg/gitlab/doc/user/project/merge_requests/status_checks.md

 **Remove status check** button.
 This **permanently** deletes the status check and it **will not** be recoverable.

+## Status checks widget

+This widget will, on a per merge request basis, allow you to see the status of the external check for the merge request you are currently looking at.

+These checks **do not affect** the mergeability of the merge request and are for informational purposes only.
+However, you could decide to have an internal policy to not merge a merge request until the status checks pass if you wish.
+This feature will not enforce that policy.

+We cannot guarantee that the external status checks will be processed by the external service doing the check.

 ## Troubleshooting

 ### Duplicate value errors